quicwg/multipath/draft-lmbdhk-quic-multipath.md

   by any entity other than the one that created the text.

 PATH_ABANDON frames SHOULD be acknowledged.
-If a packet containing a PATH_ABANDON frame is considered lost, the peer should repeat it.
+If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-PATH_ABANDON frames can sent on any path, not only the path identified by the Path Identifier field.
+PATH_ABANDON frames MAY be sent on any path, not only the path identified by the Path Identifier field.